Danish007Dev/mediguard-mcp/docs/SAFETY_DISCLAIMER.md

 - Use a human review checkpoint for high- or critical-risk results.
 - Confirm recommendations against institutional protocols and formulary constraints.
 - Re-run safety checks when medication lists, allergies, labs, or conditions change.
+- Decision traces and audit logs are redacted but should still be treated as sensitive data.

 ## Emergency Use